grcvhon/bci-minerals/sampling_design/README.md

 </div>
 </p>

-Here, "spatially balanced" means that the sampling sites we will place within the survey boundary (approximated from the map above) will yield adequate, representative data of all the sea snake species that occur within the area including the Short-nosed sea snake (<i>Aipyusurus apraefrontalis</i>).
+Here, "spatially balanced" means that the sampling sites we will place within the survey boundary (approximated from the map above) will most likely yield adequate representative data of the sea snake species occurring within the area including the Short-nosed sea snake.

-To execute this systematic sampling approach, the process will place <i>x</i> number of blocks that each have <i>y</i> number of transects.
+To execute this systematic sampling approach, the process will place <i>x</i> number of blocks that each have <i>y</i> number of transect lines.
 These blocks will be placed within the survey area irrespective of its biotic and abiotic characteristics and will only optimise for spatially balanced sampling coverage.
 However, as mentioned earlier, we have modified the process so that we can still generate a spatially balanced design while putting more weight on the indicative sampling sites for the Short-nosed sea snake.

-Typically, we generate a 1 km x 1 km block containing three 1-km transect lines connected in a zig-zag configuration, starting from one of the corners of the block.
+Typically, we generate a 1 km<sup>2</sup>-block containing three 1-km transect lines connected in a zig-zag configuration, starting from one corner of the block.
 Using a zig-zag formation increases the efficiency of sampling within the block.
-From experience, a quiet set of transects i.e. block with no snakes takes about 3 minutes to traverse under ideal weather conditions (= 9 minutes per block).
+From experience, a quiet set of transect lines i.e. a block with no snakes takes about 10 minutes to traverse under ideal weather conditions.

 We created a custom function (`sbs_mardie`) that will automate the entire process (see function script [here](https://github.com/grcvhon/bci-minerals/blob/main/sampling_design/fn_sbs_mardie.R)).
 The function and required arguments are shown below:
 ```r